mapzen/presentations/11-2015-MaptimeOAK/presentation-notes.md

 For TextEdit, you must go to the Format menu and click Make Plain Text to use the plain-text version of the file.
 Do not use an app that applies rich formatting, such as Word or Wordpad.

 ## Basics

+Geocoding turns addresses and place names into geographic coordinates for mapping.
+Geocoding is one of the essential tools you need to put points on maps and power routing and navigation.
+When you type in an address or landmark in to your phone, a geocoding process converts those words into coordinates and displays the search result on your map.

 ### Common terminology